jay-lim-dev/pl_importer/README.md

 | `Stage` | Determines transition | — |
 | `Cancellation Date` | PL Canceled Date (chargeback rows only) | `PL_Canceled_Date` |

-`Cancellation Date` is required as a column header but the per-row value is only used for chargeback rows.
-Any missing column halts the import with a clear error message.
+`Cancellation Date` is optional — only needed if the file contains chargeback rows.
+If the column is absent and a row has `Stage = CHARGEBACK`, that row is flagged as Fix Required.
+All other required columns halt the import if missing.

 ---